What Happens If You Don’t Have Student Insurance Abroad?

 Does International Student Insurance Cover Dental

 What if you are thousands of miles away from your home to start your studies at one of the universities in Canada?
 Everything is new and exciting around you.
-After a while, the most common question comes to your mind, shared by plenty of international students: toothache.
+After a while, the most common question that comes to your mind, shared by plenty of international students, is a toothache.
 Suddenly, you start worrying about your health insurance in your home country.
 Will it cover dentists in a place like this?
 Are you alone in such uncertainty, so far from home?
 This blog is supposed to enlighten you on the details of dental coverage under International Student Insurance Plans in Canada.
 We will be sharing real stories here, exploring the depth of insurance policies, and guiding you on how to make decisions regarding the best International Student Health Insurance according to your needs.
-Stay with us as we talk about this subject that so many usually neglect but yet is the lifeline of every international student.
+Stay with us as we talk about this subject that so many usually neglect, yet is the lifeline of every international student.

 The Basics of International Student Insurance Plans